colgatto/Poliparser/Examples/README.md

 - **Input**: `Array`
 - **Output**: `Integer`

-returns the last index at which a given element can be found in the array, or -1 if it is not present.
+Returns the last index at which a given element can be found in the array, or -1 if it is not present.
 The array is searched backwards, starting at position value.

 | Parameter | Type | Description | Required |
 | - | - | - | - |